The "Before Baby To-Do List" and Unrealistic Expectations - Baby Chick

 16. Wash and sanitize everything (baby bottles, pacifiers, pump parts) in preparation for baby’s arrival.
 It should be neatly organized (and easy to access).

-19. Buy #allthecutebabyclothes.
-All of them.
+19. Buy #allthecutebabyclothes—all of them.
 But don’t tell my husband!

 20. Also, stock up on wine.
 Wine is a necessity.
 And we are never leaving the house again.

-21. Plan a special, celebratory dinner for “just the four of us” before everything changes — I mean, we become a family of five.
+21. Plan a special, celebratory dinner for “just the four of us” before everything changes — we become a family of five.
 This one was important to me.
 (And we actually made it happen!)

 Share